cedaus/realtime-content-feed/README.md

 ![alt text](https://cdn.dribbble.com/users/305512/screenshots/2684242/social_sharing_app.jpg)

 #### What is Stream?
 Stream is an API for building activity feeds that enables your development team to build personalized activity feeds.
-It can be used to build social networks, feeds like twitter and instagram, notification systems.
-It powers the underlying feed technology, and you have full creative freedom over the UI/UX.
+It can be used to build social networks, feeds like facebook, twitter & instagram and also add notification systems to it.
+It powers the underlying feed technology, and giving you full creative freedom over the UI/UX.

-With Stream you have the freedom on your data, that remains yours.
+With Stream you have the control on your data, that remains yours.
 It allows you to write backups to an S3 bucket of your choosing.
 This gives you the freedom to move to an in-house solution when you want to.

 #### Key Features in this App
 * Material Design